patrickhulce/third-party-web/README.md

 ## Methodology

-[HTTP Archive](https://httparchive.org/) is an inititiave that tracks how the web is built.
+[HTTP Archive](https://httparchive.org/) is an initiative that tracks how the web is built.
 Every month, ~4 million sites are crawled with [Lighthouse](https://github.com/GoogleChrome/lighthouse) on mobile.
 Lighthouse breaks down the total script execution time of each page and attributes the execution to a URL.
 Using [BigQuery](https://cloud.google.com/bigquery/), this project aggregates the script execution to the origin-level and assigns each origin to the responsible entity.

-## NPM Module
+## npm Module

-The entity classification data is available as an NPM module.
+The entity classification data is available as an npm module.

 ```js
 const {getEntity} = require('third-party-web')